I spent five years as a site surveyor in Georgia and frequently encountered poison ivy.

 Poison ivy and poison sumac plants produce an oil called urushiol.
-It dries and becomes a dust.
+It dries and becomes dust.
 The oil can transfer via direct contact.
-The dust can be carried by wind in the late summer, when the plants begin to die and dry up.
+The dust can be carried by wind in the late summer when the plants begin to die and dry up.

 When you arrive home, you need to basically decontaminate.
 The military process is careful and includes two main techniques designed to prevent any contact with the outside of clothing or any chemical that may be on the exterior of clothing (usually a MOPP suit).
 So, here is the expert process:

 Short version: Remove clothing without touching exterior portions.
 Without scrubbing, wash all skin liberally with soap, concentrating on exposed areas.

 Detailed Version: First, do not touch your clothing with your hands.
 Using gloves, unbutton your shirt and slip it off without touching the outside.
 If you're wearing a pullover design like a t-shirt, grab the collar and pull it over your head without touching your face.
 Pull your arms out of the sleeves carefully, without turning them inside out.
 Slide the tee-shirt over your head.

 Place all clothing directly onto a towel or blanket that can be washed with all the clothing you are going to remove.
 After you have washed your person (next step), and put on clean clothing, wrap up the exposed clothing by pulling the four corners of the towel over the pile of dirty clothes like a hobo's bundle.
 Take it directly to the washing machine and put it through the long cycle with plenty of soap.

 Keep the removed clothing on the towel.
 Don't let the poison ivy dust get onto your carpet, your bed, your dresser, or any other thing.
 If you do, wash that surface, too.